-Cornelis van Boheemen (Stompwijk 1846-Den Haag 1901) is the fifth child in the first marriage of the Stompwijk stock-breeder Paulus van Boheemen with Pieternella Reeuwijk.
+Cornelis van Boheemen (Stompwijk 1846-Den Haag 1901) is the fifth child in the first marriage of Stompwijk stock-breeder Paulus van Boheemen to Pieternella Reeuwijk.
 His mother dies when he is only 2 years old.
 Father Paul then remarries three times.
 In total he gets eighteen children in the period 1839-1871, of whom thirteen become adults.

 Source: F.C. van Boheemen, Kistenmajoors and the shipmasters.
 The Hague moving company C. van Boheemen & Zonen (1884-2000).
 ISBN 978-94-6010-041-3).
 See Publications.

 Arnoldus probably has great sea-legs.
 He makes many trips employed by the VOC (Verenigde Oost-Indische Compagnie; United Dutch East Indies Company).

 October 14, 1714 Arnoldus gives notice to marry Anthonia de Goijer in the Reformed Curch of The Hague.
 The marriage is confirmed two weeks later by clergyman Kempenaer.
 At that time Arnoldus is a soldier under the leadership of Captain Boxtel.
 According to the marriage registers, both are born and living in The Hague.

 If the interpretation of the VOC archives has been carried out correctly, Arnoldus makes no less than six trips to Batavia.
 The first trip begins April 25, 1717.
 He leaves behind his wife and a son of more than 1.5 years.
 Three more or less connecting voyages follows.
 He always stays away for 2-4 years.
 Between voyages he is only home for several months.